 - First three nights accommodations ashore at the resort where course starts

 - Daily resort fee and tax, allowing access to all amenities, free WiFi and more

 - In-depth boat and gear check-out aboard, then passage preparation including stowing provisions for entire passage

-- Sun-up to sundown sailing and at least one overnight passage
+- Sun-up to sundown sailing and at least one night time passage

 - All meals and beverages aboard during the passage

 - All use of navigation materials including charts, parallel rules and dividers for Coastal Navigation course

 - Certification stickers sent from US Sailing after course for each certification earned, if tests are passed